Maxton Church January 1996

 The Village along with 241 others was destroyed during the Hertford purge of 1545.
 It soon recovered, and was made a Burgh of Barony in 1587, by Ker of Littledean, the major landowner of the time.
 At one time, it was reputed to have had sufficient houses to have contained 4000 or 5000 inhabitants, and to have been able to furnish 1000 men in times of war.

 A Maxton Church has probably existed on the present site for almost 1000 years.
 It is recorded that the church, dedicated to St Cuthbert, was gifted by the Bishop of Glasgow to Dryburgh Abbey in 1326.
 The present building, almost completely rebuilt in 1812 and altered in 1866, when a North Aisle was added, contains, at the west end, parts of an earlier building.
 It is a Historic Building List B with seating for 140.
 United with Mertoun and linked with St Boswells, services take place in the Maxton building fortnightly - on the second and fourth Sundays of the month.
-Services on the first, third and fifth are in Mertoun Church.
+Services on the first, third are in Mertoun Church.
+The fifth Sunday has a United service in one of the churches in the charge.

 The War Memorial to those of the Parish who made the ultimate sacrifice in World War 1, is within the church.
 There is also a framed scroll in the Village Hall recording all those from the Parish who went to the First World War.